 Providing hydroelectrically produced energy to the cruise ships will significantly reduce greenhouse gases in Juneau, particularly in the port area and downtown.
 Our study estimates the volume of such gases based on anticipated cruise ship time in port connected to shore power.
-However, a basic premise is that it is desirable to simply reduce greenhouse gases, not shift them to another location in Juneau.
+Reducing greenhouse gases in the port area will improve the community's quality of life.
+It will also support the reduction of the carbon footprint.
+Thus, a basic premise is that it is desirable to simply reduce greenhouse gases, not shift them to another location in Juneau.